purpleidea/mgmt/README.md

 `Mgmt` is a real-time automation tool.
-It is familiar to existing configuration management software, but is drastically more powerful as it can allow you to build real-time, closed-loop feedback systems, in a very safe way, and with a surprisingly small amout of our `mcl` code.
+It is familiar to existing configuration management software, but is drastically more powerful as it can allow you to build real-time, closed-loop feedback systems, in a very safe way, and with a surprisingly small amount of our `mcl` code.
 For example, the following code will ensure that your file server is set to read-only when it's friday.

 ```mcl
 import "datetime"